 Through these initial discussions we were able to immediately deferrals of 200,000 hectares in nine of the rarest, at-risk ecosystems.
 These areas and deferrals were done in consultation with 9 First Nations.
-We are currently undergoing consultation with the more than 200 First Nations in B.C. to identify additional areas that can be deferred, and more deferrals soon.
+We are now currently in discussions with other Nations on 2.6 million hectares of old growth forests.

 These deferrals help stop harvesting in at risk areas while we develop a more long-term plan.
 The Old Growth report calls for Indigenous involvement and leadership at every step and we are committed to meaningful engagement with all nations as we develop a new way of managing our forests.

-Recently we also announced a new independent Old Growth Technical Advisory Panel to support next steps in our science-based approach to transforming old growth management.
+In June we announced a new independent Old Growth Technical Advisory Panel to support next steps in our science-based approach to transforming old growth management.
 This five member panel includes Garry Merkel, who was a member of the two-person independent panel that reviewed B.C.’s old growth strategy.

-This Panel will build on initial technical work by government and others to provide maps, analysis and detailed information on the status of old growth forest ecosystems in B.C.
-This work will be critical to improving public information on old growth, consistent with Recommendation 5 from the Old Growth Strategic Review and will help inform government-to-government decisions with First Nations on future deferral areas.
+This Panel has been building on the initial technical work by government and others to provide maps, analysis and detailed information on the status of old growth forest ecosystems in B.C.
+This work is critical to improving public information on old growth, consistent with Recommendation 5 from the Old Growth Strategic Review and will help inform government-to-government decisions with First Nations on future deferral areas.
 Decisions on specific deferrals will continue to be made at a government-to-government level with First Nations rights and title holders.

-The technical panel will also provide recommendations and advice on priority areas for development of deferrals that will aid in government-to-government engagement.
+The technical panel has now provided recommendations and advice on priority areas for development of deferrals that will aid in government-to-government engagement.
 This work addresses a priority recommendation of the independent strategic review panel on old growth – Recommendation 6 – to defer development in old forests where ecosystems are at very high and near-term risk of irreversible biodiversity loss, until a new strategy is implemented.

 To view the Old Growth Technical Advisory Panel terms of reference, visit: https://news.gov.bc.ca/files/Old_Growth_Adv_%20Tech_Panel_TermsOfReference.pdf